tenebrius1/tp/docs/UserGuide.md

 ### Matching tutor(s) to a student: `match` / `m`

-Matches tutor(s) who teach(es) the subject(s) that the student wants, and sorts the matched tutor(s) in decreasing order by number of tags matched.
+Matches tutor(s) who teach(es) the subject(s) that the student wants, and sorts the matched tutor(s) in decreasing order by the number of tags matched.

 Format: <br>`match INDEX`
 - The `INDEX` refers to the index number shown on the **displayed Student List**.